bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 ## Rewrite Host

-The BFE Ingress Controller supports for configuring host information by annotations, including set static host or dynamic host.
+The BFE Ingress Controller supports configuring rewrite actions of "host" by annotations, including set static host or dynamic host.

 ### Static Host

-Use `bfe.ingress.kubernetes.io/rewrite-url.host` to configure the rewrite action of setting host to specified value.
+Use `bfe.ingress.kubernetes.io/rewrite-url.host` to rewrite host to a specified value.

 For example：

 ```yaml
 bfe.ingress.kubernetes.io/rewrite-url.host: '[{"params": "baidu.com", "when": "AfterLocation"}]'
 ```

+Set `params` field to the expected host and the type of `params` field should be string.

 Corresponding scenario: